The idea of bulk trash pickup is good, however, it may be the worst resource since the invention of Clippy.

 Okay, maybe it's not as terrible as Microsoft's Clippy, but I'm a little bias as the owner of a hauling company.
 The biggest issue I have with bulk trash pickup is scheduling.
 In all honesty, city operated bulk pickup services have their place -- and they can be useful -- if you follow the guidelines.
 Here's a breakdown of a few cities throughout the valley and what you need to know for pickup.

-Surprise has a slightly different take, they will make two service calls to residents every year and will only pick up 10 cubic yards of waste at each pickup.
+Surprise has a surprise in store for their residents.
+They will make two service calls to your house every year!
+But that's not all, when they get there they will only take 10 cubic yards of waste.
 They pick up things such as appliances and household items, but they will not take landscaping debris such as rock or bricks.

 Once a month collection typically accepts items such as yard waste, furniture, and mattresses.
 They don’t accept tires, hazardous materials such as paint thinners and no construction materials.
 Most residents are asked to set out their trash by 5:00 am at the beginning of the week their trash is supposed to be collected.
 If you're lucky you’ll be on the Monday route and your trash will be gone by the time you go to work.
 If you're not so lucky you get to drive by huge piles of junk all week until it's your turn.

 Keep in mind that city disposals haul everything they pick up to the landfill.
 If you are eco-conscience then you might want to consider alternate routes.